 The physics of oscillations, waves and fields.
 Topics include simple harmonic motion, fluids, sound, electric and magnetic fields, light, optics and interference phenomena.
 Emphasizes the use of calculus as a tool to describe and analyze the physical world.
 Three hours of class and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 190 or 200 and Mathematics 116 (may be taken concurrently).
-K Jones-Smith.
+S Major.

 The second semester of a year-long sequence (200-205) for pre-med students and other scientists who require a year of physics.
 Topics include electricity and magnetism, optics, relativity, atomic physics and nuclear physics.
 Three hours of lecture and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Physics 200; Math 116.
-D Bunk.
+C Collett.

 Electronics and Computers.

 Wave-particle duality, the nuclear atom, the development of Schrödinger’s wave mechanics and the quantum theory of atoms.
 Three hours of class and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 195 or 105 or 205, and Mathematics 116.
 B Collett.

 Independent work on a research project under supervision of a faculty member.
 Prerequisite, Consent of instructor.
 May be repeated for credit, but not counted toward concentration requirements.
 Students may count up to a total of one credit of Physics Research toward graduation.
 One-quarter, one-half, or one credit per semester.
 Credit/No Credit only.
-The Department.
+Department.

 Topics in Mathematical Physics.

 A study of mathematical methods and their use in investigating physical systems.
 Topics may include vector calculus, ordinary differential equations, special functions, partial differential equations, integral transforms, calculus of complex functions, numerical methods, tensor analysis, groups and other topics of current theoretical interest.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Math 224 and (either Physics 295 or Math 216), or permission of instructor.
 Normally offered on alternate years.

 A study of the physics of space-time geometry including Einstein’s special and general theories of relativity with applications to black holes and cosmology.
-Prerequisite, Physics 290 or permission of the instructor.
+Prerequisites Math 216 and Physics 350, or permission of the instructor.
 (Quantitative and Symbolic Reasoning.)
+Prerequisite, Math 216, Physics 350, or permission of instructor.
 Normally offered on alternate years.
+S Major.